hasboeuf/cuteci/README.md

 * `--installer`: path or url to Qt installer.
 If url, choose an official one from `download.qt.io/official_releases/qt/`, this is because `md5sums.txt` is retrieved implicitely from it.
 * `--headless`: if set, Qt installer UI does not show up at all.
+* `--cleanup`: if set, Qt installer is removed at the end.

 ### List packages